 What the SEC typically does in these instances is to set a financial threshold.
 Once you have a certain amount of money, it is assumed you are better positioned to take on riskier investments.
-Only accredited investors, which the SEC defines as those meeting certain net worth requirements, can invest in hedge funds (though in August of 2020 the SEC announced its intention to update the accredited investor definition to take more into account when judging the sophistication of an investor than merely net worth).
+Only accredited investors, which the SEC defines as those meeting particular net worth requirements, can invest in hedge funds (though in August of 2020, the SEC announced its intention to update the accredited investor definition to take more into account when judging the sophistication of an investor than merely net worth).

 This is why the $25,000 account requirement exists.
 The SEC believes that those with less than $25,000 in an account cannot take on the risks of day trading.

-If you have less than $25,000 in your account and you trade only occasionally, what happens if you accidentally violate the PDT rules?
+If you have less than $25,000 in your account and trade only occasionally, what happens if you accidentally violate the PDT rules?
 The good news is that violation of the PDT rule does not lead to jail time or fines, though there are consequences.

-More often than not, though, what happens when you violate the PDT rules is that you must deposit enough funds to bring your account balance up to $25,000, or the broker will freeze your account for the next ninety days.
+What happens when you violate the PDT rules is that you must deposit enough funds to bring your account balance up to $25,000, or the broker will freeze your account for the next ninety days.
 Typically, you can close any existing positions during this freeze, but you cannot open any positions.
 Sometimes the broker may wait until a second violation to enact this freeze on your account.
 A broker may also limit your margin buying power, which would keep you from using margin and would instead require any trades to be made with cash.

-At the beginning of this post, we talked about two categories of traders - those who have over $25,000 and consider themselves day traders and those who have less than $25,000 and accidentally violate the PDT rules.
-But what if you’re interested in day trading, but don’t have $25,000 in your account?
+At the beginning of this post, we talked about two categories of traders – those who have over $25,000 and consider themselves day traders and those who have less than $25,000 and accidentally violate the PDT rules.
+But what if you’re interested in day trading but don’t have $25,000 in your account?
 The good news is that there are plenty of ways to get around the PDT rule.